bahorn/clashgpt/README.md

 ### Applying Pressure

-Something like the following works to apply memory presure:
+Something like the following works to apply memory pressure:
 ```
 set a=AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA
 set a=${a}${a}${a}${a}${a}${a}${a}${a}